abdulrahim2002/thinkersclub/_posts/2024-07-09-memory-access-detection-using-merkel-trees.md

 ## Merkel tree as directory tree

 Now, what we want to do is to augment the directory tree as a merkel tree.
-To be exact the [_inode structure_](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/fs/ext4/ext4.h?h=v6.12-rc1#n771).
-See [_inode doc_](https://www.kernel.org/doc/html/latest/filesystems/ext4/inodes.html) for more background.
+To be exact the [_inode structure_](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/fs/ext4/ext4.h?h=v6.12-rc1#n771) (See [_inode doc_](https://www.kernel.org/doc/html/latest/filesystems/ext4/inodes.html) for more details).

-Doing this would make us have hashes for childrens in directory tree.
-And the benefit of that is that whenever the child inodes change, the current inode would change.
+Doing this would make us have hashes for children in directory tree.
+And the benefit of that is whenever the child inodes change, the current inode would change.
 And there's 2 fields that each node would contain, the last seen hash (expected hash) of it's child and the current hash of the same child.
 And when the current hash changes to a